cristik/cpp-events/README.md

         int oldAge = age;
         age = value;
-        // sender, aka this will be automatically passed to the subscribers onDataChanged();
+        // sender, aka this will be automatically passed to the subscribers
+        // the () operator is protected, however Subject is friend to event
+        // trying to raise the event from outside the class is not possible onDataChanged();
         onNewAgeReceived(age);
         onAgeChanged(oldAge, newAge);